MitoMonkey/Chat-App/README.md

     * Google Firebase authentication
     * Gifted Chat library
     * async-storage (to display message history while offline)
+    * NetInfo (to find out if the user is online or not)

 ## Usage
 * `expo start`